Generalized Core Inverse in a proper $*$-ring: Preliminaries

-Then $z$ is called \begin{enumerate}[\rm(a)] \item a generalized (or inner) inverse of $a$ if it satisfies $(1)$ and is denoted by $a^{(1)}.$ \item a $\{1,3\}$ inverse of $a$ if it satisfies $(1)$ and $(3)$, which is denoted by $a^{(1,3)}.$ \item a Moore-Penrose inverse of $a$ if it satisfies all four conditions $(1)-(4)$, which is denoted by $a^{\dagger}.$ \item a Drazin inverse of $a$ if it satisfies conditions $(2),~(5)$ and $(6^k)$, and it is denoted by $a^{D}$.
-Then smallest positive integer $k$ for which the conditions are true is called the index (Drazin index) of $a$ and it is denoted by $\ii(a)$.
-In particular, when $k=1$, we refer to $z$ as a group inverse of $a$ and we denote it by $a^{\#}$. \item a core-EP inverse of $a$ if it satisfies the conditions $(3),~(6^k)$ and $(7)$, and it is denoted by $a^{\textup{\ep}}$.
-For $k=1$, we refer to $z$ as a core inverse of $a$ and we denote it by $a^{\textup{\core}}$. \end{enumerate} \end{definition}
+Then $z$ is called \begin{enumerate}[\rm(a)] \item generalized (or inner) inverse of $a$ if it satisfies $(1)$ and is denoted by $a^{(1)}.$ \item $\{1,3\}$ inverse of $a$ if it satisfies $(1)$ and $(3)$, which is denoted by $a^{(1,3)}.$ \item the Moore-Penrose inverse of $a$ if it satisfies all four conditions $(1)-(4)$, which is denoted by $a^{\dagger}.$ \item {the Drazin inverse of $a$ if it satisfies conditions $(2),~(5)$, and $(6^k)$, and is denoted by $a^{D}$.
+Then, the smallest positive integer $k$ for which the conditions are true is called the index (Drazin index) of $a$, and is denoted by $\ii(a)$.
+In particular, when $k=1$, we refer to $z$ as the group inverse of $a$, and we denote it by $a^{\#}$.} \item {the core-EP inverse of $a$ if it satisfies the conditions $(3),~(6^k)$, and $(7)$, and is denoted by $a^{\textup{\ep}}$.
+For $k=1$, we refer to $z$ as the core inverse of $a$, and we denote it by $a^{\textup{\core}}$.} \end{enumerate} \end{definition}

-The authors of \cite{koliha} discussed the uniqueness (when it exists) for the Moore-Penrose inverse.
-The uniqueness for the Group inverse, the Drazin inverse, and the core inverse was studied \cite{Rakietal2014,Drazin1958} in rings with involution.
+{ The authors of \cite{koliha} discussed the uniqueness (when it exists) of the Moore-Penrose inverse.
+The uniqueness of the group inverse, Drazin inverse, and core inverse was studied \cite{Rakietal2014,Drazin1958} in rings with involution.
 Further, Gao and Chen \cite{GaoChen18} proposed the core-EP inverse and showed that it is unique when it exists.
-For convenience, we use $\R^{\dagger}$, $\mathcal{R}^{\#}$, $\mathcal{R}^{\core}$, $\mathcal{R}^{D}$, $\mathcal{R}^{\ep}$ respectively for the set of all the Moore-Penrose, group, core, Drazin, and core-EP invertible elements of $\mathcal{R}$.
-Next we present a few auxiliary results which are essential in proving some of our results.